 Long-time readers may remember that years ago, I had a separate mailing list called “Randy’s Random” — mostly jokes and funny stories.
 But how to deal with graphics?
 I didn’t want to email graphics, so Randy’s Random then morphed into Jumbo Joke, which (as you probably know) ran for years.
-I sold it a year ago.
+I sold it in 2016.

 Starting the Day with Thinking